 When other people started reading my blog, sharing my posts, and asking for help; I happily obliged by creating more content.
 No problem, I love to write and create.
-I have spent countless hours and dollars building a site where others can benefit from research I’ve done and what has helped us.
-By sharing techniques and methods that have worked for my family and me, I hoped to help others.
+I have spent countless hours and dollars building a site where others can benefit from the research I’ve done and what has helped my family.
+By sharing techniques and methods that have worked for us, I hoped to help others.

 As I have had to extend and upgrade my site, the costs also expand; yet I am happy to continue working on my site because I care about people.
 Not because of money.
-It’s NOT easy to create and upkeep a website, and not that many bloggers are getting rich, including myself.
-Look, I had to borrow money from my kid just to buy coffee.
+It takes money and time to create and upkeep a website, and not all bloggers are getting rich.

-Yes, there are a few wildly successful blogs that earn outlandish incomes, but there are hundreds of thousands that are operating in the red.
+Yes, there are successful blogs that earn outlandish incomes, but there are hundreds of thousands that are operating in the red.

-I get approached all the time to put ads on my website.
-Offers come into my email regularly asking me to promote this or that item.
-My question is always the same, “how much control will I have over the content of the ads?”
+When it comes to putting ads on my site, my first question is, “how much control will I have over the content of the ads?”

-Guess what?
-I am never satisfied with the answer.
+So far I haven’t been satisfied with the answer.
 You know why?
-Because I have visited “health” websites where ads scroll across the screen for foods I consider total junk and wouldn’t even feed a dog I liked.
+Because I have visited “health” websites where ads scroll across the screen for foods I consider total junk.

 You may notice some end of post links for hand-picked products that I actually use.
 If you see those there, you can be 100% certain that I have products from those companies in my own home.
 Those products are being used by my family members and myself.
 Every single item in my Recommended section of this blog is a product that I personally use or have used.
 I will never promote a product that I haven’t tried and loved.